Level 1 – Foundation Phase

 • Core engagement and coordination

-These sessions are designed to complement Workout A and reinforce total-body movement confidence.
+These sessions complement Workout A and help improve total-body movement confidence.

 Workout Overview

-Workout B complements Workout A by focusing on pulling movements, balance, and total-body coordination.
+Workout B complements Workout A by focusing on pulling movements, balance, and coordination.

 Estimated Workout Time

-Choose the option that fits your schedule today:
+Choose the option that fits your schedule and energy today:

 • Quick Session: 20–25 minutes

-Shortened warm-up, reduced rest periods, or 1 set per exercise instead of 2.
-Skip add-ons.
+Shortened warm-up, reduced rest periods, or 1 set per exercise.
+Skip optional extras.
 Ideal for busy days or when your energy is lower.

 • Standard Session: 25–30 minutes